dissemin/dissemin/doc/sphinx/api.rst

 The date field can contain coarser dates such as ``2009-07`` or ``2009``, and authors can also be specified as plain text with ``{"plain":"Anne Moyer"}`` instead of ``{"first":"Anne","last":"Moyer"}``.

+This API method uses the internal paper deduplication strategy in Dissemin to match the bibliographic reference to a known paper in the database.
+This deduplication is done by computing a unique key (called fingerprint) from the title, authors and publication date.
+Therefore, this API method will always return at most one paper, unlike the search endpoint below which works like traditional search engines.

 Searching for papers
 --------------------